I. Purpose

 - Identify At-Risk Students

-- Students often exhibit behaviors which, without intervention, can lead to truancy.
-To prevent unlawful absences, it is crucial that the Student Intervention Team (SIT) and the Student Support Team (SST) recommend positive and supportive interventions to be initiated as soon as a student begins to exhibit such indicators.
+Students often exhibit behaviors which, without intervention, can lead to truancy.
+To prevent unlawful absences, it is crucial to initiate positive and supportive interventions as soon as a student begins to exhibit such indicators.
 Some student warning symptoms, among others, may include:

-- Behaviors inappropriate for the age of the child; or
+- Behaviors inappropriate for the age of the child

-- During the orientation process each year, school personnel are to discuss attendance requirements with all incoming and returning students and their parent(s)/guardian(s).
+- During the orientation process each year, school personnel are to discuss attendance issues with all incoming and returning students and their parents.
 For students, this may be done as part of the initial orientation assemblies or in special attendance assemblies, during classroom activities, and/or in other programs or communications.
-Parent(s)/guardian(s) are to be informed at back to school nights, PTA/PTSA/PTO meetings, school conferences, and other activities.
+Parents are to be informed at back to school nights, PTA/PTSA/PTO meetings, school conferences, and other activities.

-- During regular registration for transfer students, the Professional School Counselor and other appropriate personnel will discuss the importance of regular attendance.
+- During regular registration for transfer students, Professional School Counselors and other appropriate personnel will discuss the importance of regular attendance.

-- For transfer students - specifically those who have missed 20 days or more in the prior school year - the Professional School Counselor will specifically note attendance as they review records of incoming students.
-The Professional School Counselor, Pupil Personnel Worker, parent engagement assistants, or other appropriate staff members will contact parents/guardians of students whose attendance are unsatisfactory and will hold conferences to develop an individual attendance plan for these students.
+For transfer students - specifically those who have missed 20 days or more in the prior school year - Professional School Counselors will specifically note attendance as they review records of incoming students.
+The Professional School Counselor, Pupil Personnel Worker, parent engagement assistants, or other appropriate staff member will contact parents of students whose attendance are unsatisfactory and will hold conferences to develop an individual attendance plan for these students.

 - Addressing At-Risk Students

-- Discuss the importance of regular school attendance;
+1. Discuss the importance of regular school attendance.

-- Meet with the student and parent(s)/guardian(s) to develop strategies for improvement;
+2. Meet with the student and parent/guardian to develop strategies for improvement.

 - Addressing Attendance Matters

-- The most effective approach to increase attendance and prevent truancy requires the school, family, and community working together.
-It is strongly recommended that the SIT and the SST meet a minimum of once per month to discuss attendance issues.
+The most effective approach to increase attendance and prevent truancy requires the school, family, and community working together.
+It is strongly recommended that the Student Intervention Team (SIT) and the Student Support Team (SST) meet a minimum of once per month to discuss attendance issues.

 - Principal or designee